 THC and CBD are two of the more well known cannabinoids found in marijuana.
 THC is the primary psychoactive compound, while CBD is often credited with being responsible for cannabis’ medical effects.
 The reality is that while these two compounds have their own unique benefits, consumed together they become more effective, enhancing each other’s qualities.
+This is what is known as the Entourage Effect.
 In other words, to be truly effective as a medicine, cannabinoids need to work together to maximize their effects.

 Raphael Mechoulam was the world’s first cannabis expert.
 He was the first scientist to isolate and identify THC.
 He went on to discover a number of different cannabinoids and found that they have a very intricate relationship.
 Mechoulam found that cannabinoids not only work together to enhance each other’s beneficial aspects but reduce each other’s potential side effects.
 He dubbed this interaction the Entourage Effect.
 The Entourage Effect found that THC and CBD operate in the body on different pathways.
 When consumed together, even a small dose of CBD when taken with THC enhances its medicinal effects and vice versa.

 Pharmaceutical companies don’t yet seem to have a grip on why cannabis is a better medicine than anything produced in a lab.
 There are already a handful of synthetic THC-based medications on the market, like Marinol and Sativex.
 Marinol is a single synthetic cannabinoid that is meant to mimic the beneficial effects of THC.
 Unfortunately for the pharmaceutical companies, as is demonstrated by the Entourage Effect, doses of single cannabinoids fail to reproduce the medicinal benefits of marijuana or whole plant cannabis remedies.

 The Whole Plant Remedy